IshanSethi9/BlindChess/README.md

 ## Input and Output

-Speak your desired moves, first the intiial block, followed by the final block.
+Speak your desired moves, first the intial block, followed by the final block.
 A matrix of chess board is also printed on the console screen for the ease of the user.
 Any illegal move or a wrong speech input will require to give the speech command again.
 All the moves you make will be represented on the GUI board (opens in a separate window)

 ## Built With